cakebatterandsprinkles/portfolio-gatsby/src/posts/26-react_hooks.md

 ```

 So basically, you use useRef hook whenever you want to maintain a reference to a DOM node, and you want to make changes on it without triggering a rerender.

+### ErrorBoundary Component

+There are no hooks for ErrorBoundary (so far), so it has to be written as a class component.
+ErrorBoundary is a higher order component that wraps up another component with the goal of handling any errors that component (and its children) will throw in all lifecycle events (including render), and displays a fallback UI for them.

+There is an npm package called **[react-error-boundary](https://www.npmjs.com/package/react-error-boundary)** which implements a ErrorBoundary component you can import and use anywhere in your app, so you kinda never have to write this yourself.
+But if you really want to, here ya go: [React Error Boundaries documentation](https://reactjs.org/docs/error-boundaries.html)

 ### useReducer()